 About coastal pilotage

-Pilotage is mainly used in ports and sometimes for coastal voyages.
+Pilotage is mainly used in ports but can be used in certain coastal locations.

-At no time does the pilot’s authority exceed that of the Ship’s Master.
+At no time does your authority exceed that of the ships master.

-The Master is accountable for the navigation and management of the vessel, however it is a condition of a coastal pilot’s licence to give the Master information and advice to assist the Master and the vessel’s navigating officers to make safe passage through the pilotage area.
+The master is accountable for the navigation and management of the vessel.
+However it is a condition of your coastal pilots licence that you give the master information and advice to assist the master and the vessel’s navigating officers to make safe passage through the pilotage area.

-Pilotage has been compulsory within the GBR since 1991.
+Pilotage has been compulsory within the Great Barrier Reef since 1991.

-The Australian pilotage regime came into existence for the Torres Strait - Great North East Channel (GNEC) in 2006.
+In 2006, Australia's system of pilotage came into existence for the Torres Strait—Great North East Channel (GNEC).

-In accordance with the Navigation Act 2012, ships over 70m in length or loaded oil tankers, loaded chemical carriers and loaded liquefied gas carriers (irrespective of length) are required to embark a licensed coastal pilot when transiting coastal pilotage areas.
+In accordance with the Navigation Act 2012, ships over 70 metres in length, loaded oil tankers, loaded chemical carriers and loaded liquefied gas carriers (irrespective of length) are required to embark a licensed coastal pilot when transiting coastal pilotage areas.